projf/projf-explore/graphics/2d-shapes/sim/README.md

 ### Fullscreen Mode

 To run in fullscreen mode, edit `main_demo.cpp` so that `FULLSCREEN = true`, then rebuild.

-You can quit the demo with the usual key combination: Ctrl-Q on Linux or Command-Q on macOS.

 ## Installing Dependencies